athensresearch/athens/athens-data/README.md

 # athens-data

-This is where `yarn server:run` and `docker compose up` will place data files while working in dev setups.
+This is where `yarn server` and `docker compose up` will place data files while working in dev setups.